Myoxsis/SkyBook/README.md

    ```sh
    bash scripts/patch_gallery_saver.sh
    ```
+   or manually add : namespace "com.example.gallery_saver" in Android section in build.gradle from gallery_saver Flutter plugin

    Ensure the `home_widget` package is kept at version `0.5.0` in `pubspec.yaml`.
 If this version is upgraded, iOS builds may fail due to the missing `WidgetConfigurationIntent` definition required by newer releases.